squalomail/sqm-mc-magento1/README.md

 ## Module Configuration

-To enable MailChimp For Magento:
+To enable SqualoMail For Magento:

-1. Go to System -> Configuration -> MAILCHIMP -> MailChimp Configuration -> Select scope on your Magento’s back end.<br />
+1. Go to System -> Configuration -> MAILCHIMP -> SqualoMail Configuration -> Select scope on your Magento’s back end.<br />
-2. Click the <b>Get API credentials</b> and place your MailChimp credentials, then an API Key will be shown.<br />
+2. Click the <b>Get API credentials</b> and place your SqualoMail credentials, then an API Key will be shown.<br />
-3. Paste the API Key on MailChimp For Magento’s configuration and click <b>Save Config</b><br />
+3. Paste the API Key on SqualoMail For Magento’s configuration and click <b>Save Config</b><br />
 4. When the page is loaded again select the desired audience to sync with the Magento’s newsletter audience.
-At this point your Magento subscribers will start being sent to the configured MailChimp audience.<br />
+At this point your Magento subscribers will start being sent to the configured SqualoMail audience.<br />
-5. If you have a paid MailChimp account and want to use MailChimp Automations go to "<b>Default Config</b>" scope and to the Ecommerce section and set it to Enabled.
-Now all your store information (Products, orders, customers and carts) will start being sent to MailChimp's associated audience at your "<b>Default Config</b>" scope.
+5. If you have a paid SqualoMail account and want to use SqualoMail Automations go to "<b>Default Config</b>" scope and to the Ecommerce section and set it to Enabled.
+Now all your store information (Products, orders, customers and carts) will start being sent to SqualoMail's associated audience at your "<b>Default Config</b>" scope.

 ## License